Sergey Spigelglas

 Historical opinion on Spigelglas is divided.
 Some, following the lead of Alexander Orlov, portray him as a "careerist" ready to liquidate dozens of honest people to advance himself, a man who could disingenuously claim that the deaths of those he murdered were necessary in the Bolshevik's struggle against their enemies.
-Others, following Sudoplatov, believe he was polite, business-like, intelligent, and a patriot.
+Others, following Pavel Sudoplatov, believe him to be polite, business-like, intelligent and patriotic.
 The Russian government rehabilitated him in 1991.